tomichj/authenticate/README.md

 ### Session Token

-Authenticate generates and clears a token (called a 'session token') to identify the user from a saved cookie.
+Authenticate generates a token (called a 'session token') to identify the user from a saved cookie.
 When a user authenticates successfully, Authenticate generates and stores a 'session token' for your user in your database.
 The session token is also stored in a cookie in the user's browser.
 The cookie is then presented upon each subsequent access attempt to your server.